superlloyd/Galador.Reflection/README.md

 A class which helps implement `File > Save` with very little setup.
 By design it ignores pointers, `IntPtr`, `Delegate`.
 Also it is designed to work with object that can fully be describe by their public fields and/or properties and, optionally by `IList` or `IDictionary` interfaces (generic or not).
 And it will NOT restore private field / property, unless explicitly told to, with some attribute annotation on the class itself.
+Very much like JSON value property / field are matched by name when deserializing.
+But unlike JSON default format this also store object as reference and save type information.

 To serialize an object one does: